adachille/parkinsons-detector/README.md

 UPDRS scores range from 0 to 199, with 199 representing the greatest disease severity, or total disability [4].

+We include three datasets in our project as the training data.
+We use MSR for predicting Parkinsons's presence and use TE or the combination of TE and MSR for predicting disease severity (UPDRS).

 ### [Disease Classification (DC) Dataset](https://archive.ics.uci.edu/ml/datasets/Parkinson%27s+Disease+Classification#) [5]
 The data used in this study were gathered from 188 patients with Parkinsons and 64 healthy individuals.
 Researchers recorded the participants sustaining the phonation of the vowel /a/ for three repetitions.